anuj5926/noobcoders/replit.md

 # Noobcoders.io - Replit Project Documentation

 ## Overview
-This is a professional portfolio and service website for Noobcoders.io, a development team specializing in scalable web, mobile, and AI solutions for startups and businesses.
+This is a professional portfolio and service website for Noobcoders.io, a new startup specializing in Unity game development, modern web applications, and AI-powered solutions.

 ## Project Architecture